 One of the most dangerous but common types of drinking on college campuses is binge drinking.
 And binge drinking leads to even more dangers.
 That level of drinking severely impairs an individual.
 Binge drinking can result in hospitalization or death, due to alcohol poisoning.
 Drinking in college has many consequences, all of which can be life-changing.

-If you’re facing a drinking and driving charge, you need to fight it.
-Contact a lawyer to help you reduce or eliminate the consequences of college drinking and driving.
+If you’re facing a Rhode Island drinking and driving charge, you need to fight it.
+Call top rated Rhode Island Drink Driving Lawyer S. Joshua Macktaz, Esq. to help you reduce or eliminate the consequences of college drinking and driving.
 It may not be too late to fight the charge.